From sideshow to core business imperative of the 21st century

 The EU Taxonomy, the EU Corporate Sustainability Reporting Directive (CSRD) in conjunction with the European Sustainability Reporting Standards (ESRS) and the Corporate Sustainability Due Diligence Directive (CSDDD) form the framework for the new sustainability reporting process, which will put sustainability reporting in Europe on a new level of quality.

-The Corporate Sustainability Reporting Directive (CSRD) was not implemented into German law in 2024 as planned.
-This makes Germany part of a minority of countries that are breaching EU law.
-Accordingly, the EU Commission initiated infringement proceedings against Germany and 16 other member states in September last year.
-At the beginning of January, implementation is still pending in only 8 other countries in addition to Germany.
+Status: January 2025.
+The introduction of the Corporate Sustainability Reporting Directive (CSRD) into German law was not implemented as planned in 2024.
+This puts Germany in a minority of countries that have not yet implemented the law and are therefore in breach of EU law.
+Consequently, the EU Commission initiated infringement proceedings against Germany and 16 other member states in September of last year.
+As of January this year, implementation was pending in only five other countries, in addition to Germany.

 Opportunities and the need for green transformation

 The current focus is on regulatory developments for medium-sized corporations.
-Capital market-oriented companies should continue to prepare appropriate sustainability reporting.
-It should also be borne in mind that many business partners (have to) demand sustainability data, many customers expect sustainable business practices, and that sustainability and sustainability indicators play a major role, also for investors and financial institutions.
-The pressure is coming from all sides and not just from the regulatory authorities.
-In addition, it has become more than clear in the past year that the rising costs of fires, floods and droughts, which are intensified by climate change, must be weighed against the costs of climate protection.
-However, climate protection and adaptation to climate change also require a reliable database at company level to develop concepts, measures and targets.
+Capital market-oriented companies keep on preparing appropriate sustainability reports.
+It is also important to note that many business partners increasingly demand sustainability data, a significant proportion of customers expect sustainable business practices, and that sustainability and its indicators play a major role, also for investors and financial institutions.
+Pressure is coming from all sides, not just from regulation.
+Furthermore, it has become increasingly evident over the past year that the rising costs of fires, floods and droughts, which are exacerbated by climate change, must be considered alongside the costs of climate protection.
+However, effective climate protection and adaptation strategies also require a reliable data base at company level in order to develop concepts, measures and targets.

-The example of the automotive industry clearly demonstrates the opportunities that can arise when a company focuses on sustainable products at an early stage.
-This applies to the pioneer from the USA as well as to the increasingly successful Chinese suppliers.
-In any case, it is also necessary to think about possible strategic competitive advantages that could result from the green transformation and not to reduce the issue of sustainability to merely meeting regulatory requirements.
+The automotive industry's example illustrates the opportunities that can arise when a company focuses on sustainable products at an early stage.
+This applies to the pioneering American company as well as the increasingly successful Chinese suppliers.
+It is also crucial to consider the potential strategic competitive advantages that could emerge from a green transformation, and to ensure that sustainability is not merely seen as a means of meeting regulatory requirements.
 Supply chain reporting to automotive companies, most of which are listed on the stock exchange, also plays an important role in addressing the issue.
-Sustainability is not just a temporary issue; it is here to stay.
+Sustainability is not a transient issue; it is a long-term commitment.

 Get in touch with us for an assessment of recommendations for action and arrange a consultation with our ESG specialists.